What You Should Know About Mpox (Monkeypox)

 Aug 02, 2022 Cedars-Sinai Staff

-With the World Health Organization, California and Los Angeles all declaring monkeypox a health crisis, you may be feeling concerned about this rare disease, especially as case numbers tick upward in the U.S. and beyond.
+With the World Health Organization, California and Los Angeles all declaring mpox (monkeypox) a health crisis, you may be feeling concerned about this rare disease, especially as case numbers tick upward in the U.S. and beyond.

 That said, the disease can be very painful, and researchers also are noting some unusual trends in the current outbreak.

-Here's what you should know about monkeypox, including who's at risk, how to avoid catching it, and what to do if you think you or someone you love might be infected.
-We've also assembled a list of trusted public health resources to connect you with the most up-to-date information on monkeypox.
+Here's what you should know about mpox, including who's at risk, how to avoid catching it, and what to do if you think you or someone you love might be infected.
+We've also assembled a list of trusted public health resources to connect you with the most up-to-date information on mpox.

 The current outbreak is different.
 In North America and elsewhere, doctors are seeing cases that are not linked to travel.